 Anthology of Prof. Anna Duszak’s texts – collective volume in preparation

 Colloquium of the Department of Discourse Studies (ZBD):

 The ZBD Colloquium is an interdisciplinary scholarly meeting organized each year as a collegial panel held at “a common table”.
 Invited guests and other participants are asked to take the floor on the suggested leitmotif, and they give (semi-formal) presentations (c.
 15-25 minutes), which are followed by a general discussion on debated issues.
-Such an ‘open’ convention of the Colloquium aims to create direct, interesting, dynamic and friendly atmosphere for an exchange of academic experience and ideas on the selected topic.
+Such an ‘open’ convention of the Colloquium aims to create direct, interesting and dynamic atmosphere for an exchange of academic experience and ideas on the selected topic.

 ZBD Scholarly Confrontations